 What To Do When Your Partner Is Mad At You

-I’m excited to continue with our series* on covert and passive aggression.
-This week it’s all about what to do when your partner gets mad at you.
+I’m excited to continue with our series on covert and passive aggression.
+This week it’s all about what to do when your husband (or partner) gets mad at you.

 And for those of you that are new, I’m taking my information from a really helpful, wonderful book I highly recommend.
 It’s called In Sheep’s Clothing by Dr. Simon, and we are talking about the ways that the ones we love who are suffering from addiction can be manipulative and aggressive.